HunterMoffat/URC/README.md

 Course:    CS 4540, University of Utah, School of Computing<br/>

-Copyright: CS 4540 and [Your Name(s)] - This work may not be copied for use in Academic Coursework.<br/>
+Copyright: CS 4540 and Hunter Moffat - This work may not be copied for use in Academic Coursework.<br/>

 Deployed URL:  NOT SURE (link to your deployed website)<br/>